metantonio/laravel-api/README.md

 ```

 We added a register route and login routes which are post routes and also an apiResource route for projects utilizing the auth:api middleware.

+# Installation from this respository

+Most of the steps can be ommited, if this repository if clone from here: https://github.com/metantonio/laravel-api

+I've to make a test to be sure and make a list.

 # Run server